-The Company's cash and cash equivalents and trade and other payables approximate their carrying values, which are the amounts recorded on the consolidated statement of financial position due to their short-term nature.
-The Company's restricted cash approximate their carrying value due to the consistency of the credit risk of the Company since the initial recognition of these instruments.
+The fair values of the Company's cash and cash equivalents, restricted cash, trade and other payables and Loan payable approximate their carrying values, which are the amounts recorded on the consolidated statement of financial position, due to their short-term nature.
+The Company's other liabilities fair value approximate its carrying value due to the consistency of the credit risk of the Company since the initial recognition of the instruments.
+The Company's other liabilities are categorized as Level 2.

-15. Financial Risk Management
+14. Financial Risk Management